Larysa Golnyk: Facebook post(s)

-In 2021, Anti-corruption Action Center accused the Supreme Council of Justice (also, High Council of Justice) of "punishing" Golnyk for a post on Facebook by preventing her from being a candidate for the High Anti-Corruption Court of Ukraine.
+In 2021, Anti-corruption Action Center accused the High Council of Justice of "punishing" Golnyk for a post on Facebook by preventing her from being a candidate for the High Anti-Corruption Court of Ukraine.

-In June 2022, the Ukrainian Ethics Council refused Golnyk membership in the Supreme Council of Justice, on the grounds that she had published a Facebook post criticising other members of the Oktyabrsky Court for re-electing Oleksandr Strukov as chair of the court.
+In June 2022, the Ukrainian Ethics Council refused Golnyk membership in the High Council of Justice, on the grounds that she had published a Facebook post criticising other members of the Oktyabrsky Court for re-electing Oleksandr Strukov as chair of the court.
 The re-election of Strukov to a fifth term as chair was illegal, since court chairs can only be elected for at most two terms under Ukrainian law.
 Golnyk compared her colleagues to sheep in the post.

 Awards

 In 2018, Golnyk was named as one of the top five "reformers of the year" by Kyiv Post.

 Views

 In 2018, Golnyk described the "degradation" of judicial institutions in Ukraine as "a real threat to the future of Ukraine's statehood".
 She stated that "some judges carry out their direct responsibilities only under attentive external control exercised by the public, mass media, politicians and other authorities".